TaxHawk® Tax Tips

 4. Custodial Parent

 A custodial parent who has released the right to claim their child as a dependent to their ex-spouse still has the right to claim Head of Household status, the Earned Income Credit, and the Dependent Care Credit.
-However, if released, the non-custodial parent claims the $1,000 Child Tax Credit along with the dependency exemption.
+However, if released, the non-custodial parent claims the $2,000 Child Tax Credit.

 5. Match Your 1099s